 Herbal pain remedies are safer and milder than conventional dog pain medications.
 Herbal remedies usually are slower to act than drugs and therefore it takes longer to see results.
 This page looks at some common herbs that have pain relief functions.
-In addition, it also looks at other alternative pain remedies such as homeopathy, acupuncture, aromatherapy, and nutraceuticals.
+It also looks at other alternative pain remedies such as homeopathy, acupuncture, aromatherapy, and nutraceuticals.

 If your dog is in pain and you are looking for information on natural herbal pain remedies for your dog, read on...

 There are quite a few effective herbal pain remedies.
 Below is a list of herbs that can be used to relieve dog pain.

-Feverfew is anti-inflammatory and is one of the most commonly used herbal pain remedies for migraine and arthritis.
+Feverfew is anti-inflammatory and is one of the most commonly used herbal pain remedies for people suffering from migraine and arthritis.
 The good news is, this herb is effective in relieving pain in dogs (and cats) as well!
 In fat, this herb is a useful alternative to aspirin for cats (aspirin is toxic to cats).

 To use feverfew as a pain remedy, use a tincture or tea.
 Use 12 drops of the tincture or 1/2 teaspoon of a strong tea for each 20 lb. of the dog's body weight, 2 times a day.
 Give the tincture or tea with meals.